Lilongwe University of Agriculture and Natural Resources: History

 In a landmark address to the Malawi parliament on 24 May 2010, the third State President of the Republic of Malawi, His Excellency the late Professor Bingu wa Mutharika shared his vision of establishing six universities in Malawi.

-This was meant to address the problems of limited University access and to increase the pool of well-trained human resource in the country in order to accelerate the socio-economic development of Malawi.
+This was meant to address the problems of limited university access and to increase the pool of well-trained human resource in the country in order to accelerate the socio-economic development of Malawi.
 One of the new universities to be established was the Lilongwe University of Agriculture and Natural Resources (LUANAR) which was to be formed by transforming the then Bunda College of Agriculture into a university with the integration of Natural Resources College (NRC).

-LUANAR was therefore created through an Act of Parliament No. 22 of 2011 and started her operations on 1 July 2012, with Bunda Campus, as the initial institution until NRC was fully integrated into LUANAR in December 2014.
+LUANAR was therefore created through an Act of Parliament No. 22 of 2011 and started its operations on 1 July 2012, with Bunda Campus as the initial institution until NRC was fully integrated into LUANAR in December 2014.

 It has five faculties: Faculty of Agriculture (founded in 1967), Faculty of Natural Resources (2001), Faculty of Development Studies (2004), Faculty of Food and Human Sciences (2013) and the Faculty of Veterinary Medicine (2013).
 Ph.D. programmes are operated in collaboration with the Regional Universities Forum for Capacity Building in Agriculture (RUFORUM).

 Bunda Farm, which was part of Bunda College and an economic negative for the college, became a limited company in 2005.
 In 2017, Bunda Farm Ltd. started a service station with fuel pumps at the campus in order to generate income to the university as well as to train students in business management.